 College of Arts and Sciences

-Dr. Smith teaches Twentieth-Century American Fiction; The American Renaissance; Early American Literature; Plague, Pox, Zombies: Contagion in Literature, Law and Film; Non-Western Literature; and Writing about Literature at Concordia University Chicago.
-Her area of expertise includes 19th and 20th century American literature and culture, gender, race and ethnicity, narrative theory and genre studies.
+Dr. Smith teaches American Literature; Development of the English Novel; Plague, Pox, Zombies: Contagion in Literature, Law, and Film; Writing about Literature; The Noetic Experience through the Humanities.
+Her areas of expertise includes 19th and 20th century American literature and culture; gender, race and ethnicity; narrative theory and genre studies.
 Dr. Smith also teaches in the Women's and Gender Studies program.

 Dr. Smith serves as the University's English Club Advisor.
 She has been a member of Concordia’s faculty since 2010.